neondatabase/website/content/docs/connect/connection-pooling.md

 ```

 <Admonition type="note">
-Four connections are reserved for the Neon-managed Postgres `superuser` account.
-For example, for a 0.25 compute size, 4/112 connections are reserved, so you would only have 108 available connections.
+Seven connections are reserved for the Neon-managed Postgres `superuser` account.
+For example, for a 0.25 compute size, 7/112 connections are reserved, so you would only have 105 available connections.
 If you are running queries from the Neon SQL Editor, that will also use a connection.
 To view the currently open connections, you can run the following query:

 ```sql
 SELECT usename FROM pg_stat_activity WHERE datname = '<database_name>';